ASRIS

 Crop Modelling Overview

-ASRIS hosts datasets that can be used as inputs to the tools developed by the Agricultural Production Systems Research Unit (APSRU), based in Toowoomba.
-The location of reference sites contained in the APSRU APSoil database can be viewed and input files for the APSIM cropping system simulator can be downloaded.
+ASRIS hosts datasets that can be used as inputs to the tools developed by the APSIM Initiative, based in Toowoomba.
+The location of reference sites contained in the APSoil database can be viewed and input files for the APSIM cropping system simulator can be downloaded.
 The data for the ASRIS Level 5 (finest scale) soil units can be downloaded in an APSIM compatible format.

 What is APSIM?